-1.7 This draft of the Neighbourhood Plan has been prepared for submission to SCDC under Regulation 16 of the Neighbourhood Planning Regulations 2012 (as amended).
-SCDC will arrange to publish the NP and its accompanying technical documents for a six-week consultation (the publication consultation period), and arrange examination by an independent examiner appointed by SCDC.
-The Foxton Parish Council cannot change the NP after submissions consultation, but formal comments on the plan will be passed from SCDC to the examiner.
-The examiner may also issue a Clarification Note asking questions of both SCDC and the parish council, and the answers to these could result in modifications to the NP.
-When considering the content of a neighbourhood plan or Order proposal, an independent examiner's role is limited to testing whether or not a draft neighbourhood plan or Order meets the basic conditions, and other matters set out in paragraph 8 of Schedule 4B to the Town and Country Planning Act 1990 (as amended).
-Once examination is passed successfully, the Foxton Neighbourhood Plan can proceed to Referendum.
-A simple majority agreeing to the NP being used for determining planning applications is required.
-If the Foxton Neighbourhood Plan is agreed at Referendum, SCDC will 'make' it part of the development plan for the area.
+1.7 The draft Neighbourhood Plan was submitted to SCDC under Regulation 16 of the Neighbourhood Planning Regulations 2012 (as amended), and a six-week consultation started on 11 March 2020.
+It was suspended due to the Covid 19 lockdown restrictions.
+It restarted for a further six week period from 12 January 2021 to 23 February 2021.SCDC then submitted the draft plan and related documents, plus representations received during the consultation, to an independent examiner appointed by SCDC.
+When considering the content of a neighbourhood plan or Order proposal, an independent examiner's role is limited to testing whether or not a draft neighbourhood plan or Order meets the basic conditions, and other matters set out in paragraph 8 of Schedule 4B to the Town and Country Planning Act 1990 (as amended).Following receipt of the examiner's report, Foxton Parish Council carried out the required changes, a Referendum version of the plan was prepared taking on board the examiner's recommendations and minor updates.
+SCDC agreed that the plan could proceed to referendum.
+A referendum took place on 22 July 2021 where 96.33% of those who voted agreed to the NP being used for determining planning applications.
+3.67% voted against the plan, with a turnout of 31.62%.
+Following this successful referendum, SCDC made the NP and it became part of the statutory development plan for the area.